Jeff Klemp

-Jeff Klemp is an American politician and farmer serving as a member of the Kansas Senate from the 5th district since 2025.
+Jeffrey Christopher Klemp is an American politician serving as a member of the Kansas Senate from the 5th district since 2025.
+A Republican, he is the running mate of Ty Masterson for lieutenant governor in the 2026 Kansas gubernatorial election.

 Early life and education

 Klemp is a lifelong resident of Leavenworth County, Kansas.
-He was raised on a farm and graduated from Leavenworth High School.
-He earned a degree from the University of Kansas and an MBA from Baker University.
+He was reportedly raised on an angus farm and graduated from Leavenworth High School.
+Klemp earned a Bachelor of Arts degree from the University of Kansas and an MBA from Baker University.

-Career
+Business career

-Klemp founded Century Van Lines, a transportation company and served as a member of the Fire Board of Leavenworth County.
+Klemp founded Century Van Lines, a moving company based in Leavenworth County, and serves as its president and CEO.
+He and his wife own the company; he also holds ownership stakes in several consulting companies including Kinetic Retail Group.

+In August 2020, Klemp was appointed chief operating officer and as a director of pizza vending machine company Basil Street Cafe, Inc. In May 2022, he was noted as the company's chief restructuring officer during its liquidation.

+Political career

+Elections

 In 2011, Klemp challenged incumbent Andi Pawlowski for Ward 2 of the Lansing city council.
 He was defeated with 185 votes to Pawlowski's 222.
-He served as chief restructuring officer of Basil Street Pizza, a vending machine company.

-Kansas Senate

-Elections

 In 2024, Klemp ran for the Kansas Senate challenging incumbent Democrat Jeff Pittman for the 5th district.
-The race attracted large amounts of spending, including $100,000 supporting Klemp from the Kansas Republican Senatorial Committee and $54,000 supporting Pittman governor Laura Kelly's Middle of the Road PAC.
+The race attracted large amounts of spending, including $100,000 supporting Klemp from the Kansas Republican Senatorial Committee and $54,000 supporting Pittman from governor Laura Kelly's Middle of the Road PAC.
+A week prior to the election, former U.S. Secretary of State Mike Pompeo and his associated Champion American Values PAC endorsed Klemp.

 Following a recount by the Kansas Secretary of State, Klemp was declared the winner by 31 votes.
 He attributed his victory, as well as the Kansas Republican Party expanding its supermajorities in the House and Senate, to concerns on taxes.

+At the start of June 2026, senate president Ty Masterson announced Klemp as his running mate for lieutenant governor in the 2026 Kansas gubernatorial election.